-- 2-1.
-A distinct contribution to a body of knowledge through an original investigation or testing of ideas, worthy at least in part of publication. - 2-2.
-Competence in research processes (techniques and reporting). - 2-3.
-Mastery of a body of knowledge, including previous works, and keen understanding of their relationship to wider fields.
+- a) A distinct contribution to a body of knowledge through an original investigation or testing of ideas that is worthy of publication. - b) Competence in research processes (techniques and reporting). - c) Mastery of a body of knowledge, including previous works, and keen understanding of their relationship to wider fields.

-3. The Dissertation Committee
+2. The Dissertation Committee

+A Dissertation Committee is established within GSA to administer the procedures for the conferral of a doctoral degree.

+2-1.
+Selection and Term of Appointment

-- 3-1.
-The Dissertation Committee within GSA administers the procedures for doctoral dissertations including approval of the theme, examination, and evaluation. - 3-2.
-The Dissertation Committee consists of a chair person and two members who appointed by the GSA Faculty Council based on the recommendations of the Dean.
+The Dissertation Committee consists of a chairperson and two members who are recommended by the Dean of GSA and then appointed by the GSA Faculty Council.
 The term of appointment is one (1) year and members can be reappointed.
+The Dean cannot be a member.